 Shadow doesn’t promise that its service will hit a specific latency target.
 It does, however, provide a tool that displays your current latency and generates a graph of latency over time.

 This expansion only applies to Shadow Boost, for now.
 The rollout of Shadow Ultra and Infinite will be limited to a small slice of users this summer, with wider availability planned for later in the year.

 Shadow also announced that LG Electronics is now a “strategic partner” after taking an equity stake in the company.
 In total, Shadow has raised more than $110 million from various investors, and LG’s investment opens up the opportunity for a planned launch in South Korea.

 The partnership between Shadow and LG will also “connect Shadow services with LG’s various products.”
 While Shadow and LG have no specific announcements yet, the implications are easy to imagine.
-LG sells various devices with bundled software including televisions, smartphones, and laptops.
-It wouldn’t be surprising to see a Shadow application installed on some or all these devices in the future.
+LG sells various devices with bundled software including televisions, smartphones, and

 Today’s announcements are clearly meant to put Shadow in front of more gamers, and they’re well-timed.
 Stadia and GeForce Now have endured launch complications that leave each vulnerable.
 Shadow is still the only cloud gaming service that can play any Windows 10-compatible game, and its new pricing drops a barrier that might have kept players from checking it out.